micmejia/bible-dump/AMPC/Revelation/Rev 13.md

-Also he compels all [alike], both small and great, both the rich and the poor, both free and slave, to be marked with an inscription [[^c]stamped] on their right hands or on their foreheads,
+Also he compels all [alike], both small and great, both the rich and the poor, both free and slave, to be marked with an inscription [stamped] on their right hands or on their foreheads,